-- o The petition to make special will be denied if the application is filed with a preliminary amendment, filed with more than three independent claims, filed with more than twenty total claims, or filed on paper (rather than electronically via EFS-Web). - The petition to make special will be denied if the application omits an item or includes a paper that causes the Office of Patent Application Processing (OPAP) to mail a notice during the formality review (e.g., a notice of incomplete application, notice to file missing parts, notice to file corrected application papers, notice of omitted items, or notice of informal application).
+- The petition to make special will be denied if the application is filed with a preliminary amendment, filed with more than three independent claims, filed with more than twenty total claims, or filed on paper (rather than electronically via EFS-Web). - The petition to make special will be denied if the application omits an item or includes a paper that causes the Office of Initial Patent Examination (OIPE) to mail a notice during the formality review (e.g., a notice of incomplete application, notice to file missing parts, notice to file corrected application papers, notice of omitted items, or notice of informal application). - Any other item that results in an application not being in condition for examination on filing, such as an improper benefit claim, will be cause for denial as explained in MPEP §708.02(a)(VIII)(C).

-- Any other item that results in an application not being in condition for examination on filing, such as an improper benefit claim, will be cause for denial as explained in MPEP §708.02(a)(VIII)(C). - PD 8.
-What is the effect of a preliminary amendment on the petition? - The petition will be denied because the application at the time of filing would not have been complete under 37 CFR §1.51 and in condition for examination. - PD 9.
+PD 8.
+What is the effect of a preliminary amendment on the petition?

+- The petition will be denied because the application at the time of filing would not have been complete under 37 CFR §1.51 and in condition for examination. - PD 9.
 What happens to the application if the petition to make special is denied? - The application will not be granted special status under the accelerated examination program and will remain as a new application awaiting action in its regular turn. - PD 10.
 What happens to all of the detailed documents that are required with the petition to make special if the petition is dismissed or denied? - Such documents will be placed in the application file.
 The IDS of the accelerated examination support document (AESD) will be considered by the examiner when the application is taken up for examination. - PD 11.
-Can a petition under 37 CFR §1.46(b)(2) be included to demonstrate the applicant is a person with sufficient proprietary interest in the matter? - O A petition under 37 CFR §1.46(b)(2) to demonstrate sufficient proprietary interest is not permitted with the petition to make special under accelerated examination program.
-An application with an undecided petition under 37 CFR §1.46(b)(2) would not be in condition for examination at filing as required.
+Can a petition under 37 CFR §1.47 be included in lieu of an inventor's signed oath or declaration?

+A petition under 37 CFR §1.47 for a non-signing inventor is not permitted with the petition to make special under accelerated examination program.
+An application with an undecided petition under 37 CFR §1.47 would not be in condition for examination at filing as required.